sharife/bluenotetx/site/content/jobs/architect-technical-lead.md

 **Education and/or Experience**

 * BSc/BA in Computer Science, Engineering or a related field
-* Master’s degree required/preferred
+* Master’s degree preferred
 * 5-7 years of experience designing, building and deploying high-availability backend services in an architect or senior development role
-* 5 (#) or more years in the following required: Node.js, TypeScript/JavaScript
+* 5 or more years in the following required: Node.js, TypeScript/JavaScript
-* 4 (#) or more years in the following required: Cloud Architectures on AWS
+* 4 or more years in the following required: Cloud Architectures on AWS
-* 4 (#) or more years in the following required: Mobile App development (native or cross-platform)
+* 4 or more years in the following required: Mobile App development (native or cross-platform)
-* 1X (#) or more years of experience utilizing the following software development and collaboration tools preferred: in the following JIRA, Slack, TestRail(list any other specific software or specialty skills) preferred
+* 1 or more years of experience utilizing the following software development and collaboration tools preferred: JIRA, Slack, TestRail

 **Computer Skills**

-To perform this job successfully, an individual should have knowledge of and experience with Microsoft software applications, Google G Suite applications, internet capabilities, virtual team applications, and fluency of working with data and data analysis.
-(List any additional software and/or database management/skills not indicated above and label as either required or preferred)
+To perform this job successfully, an individual should have knowledge of and experience with Microsoft software applications, Google G Suite applications, virtual team applications, and fluency of working with data and data analysis.

 **Physical Demands/Work Environment**